 An Award-Winning Way to Partner with Parents

 This year, Stanton Elementary School in DC Public Schools was awarded the Standing Ovation Excellence in Family Engagement Award, hosted by the DC Public Education Fund.
-We sat down with the former principal of Stanton, Rena to learn about her award-winning family engagement strategy.
+We sat down with the former principal of Stanton, Rena Johnson, to learn about her award-winning family engagement strategy.
 Rena is currently a School Redesign Partner at CityBridge Education.

 I started off with Stanton as the chief of staff managing school culture and operations.
 After two years in that role, I took over as principal and began overseeing academics as well.

 My understanding of family engagement has changed dramatically since 2011.
 Back then, in my mind, it was our job to tell families where they could go to find whatever resource they needed, but it was their job to go out and get it.
 So, we'd give out a pamphlet, or we'd give out a phone number, without doing much else to ensure the family got what they were looking for.
 Now I know there is much more to it than that.

 Also, especially during that first year at Stanton, I struggled to understand the importance of involving the parents and the community.
 I thought that, because the academic and instructional needs were so great, we should focus solely on what was happening in the classroom.
 To me, everything else was a distraction.
 I’m so grateful for all I learned that first year.
 It was tough, but I think we needed to go through it to get to where we are now.

 I was not at Stanton in the first year of the turnaround, but as the story is told, parents disagreed with many of the decisions that were made, and fought against everything Stanton’s staff tried to do.
 Disciplinary decisions, which doors were designated as the school entrance, uniforms, adding an hour to the school day—they pushed back on all of it.
 Not because it wasn't good for the kids, but because they didn’t trust the school, and with good reason.